Alana-0/EngAppMobile/README.md

 ![level_9](https://github.com/user-attachments/assets/5a8a236a-91a0-4bcb-9693-a3ef056a4f6f)
 ![level_10](https://github.com/user-attachments/assets/8480d9b4-16c8-407c-b491-f00afd8c9945)

+### Here some video of the game
-### Here some video of the game (or download directly of resources directory in the project)
+Here is a video of the game in action.
+You can also download it directly from the resources directory in the project.
 [Link of the video](https://github.com/MauroSerantes/Pacman_Android/blob/main/resources/game_test.mp4)

-## Tech Stack Used And Architectural pattern ⚙️
+## Tech Stack and Architecture ⚙️
-* XML - For the views
+* **XML** - For building the user interface
-* MVVM(Model-View-ViewModel) - Main Architecture pattern
+* **MVVM (Model-View-ViewModel)** - Architectural pattern to manage UI-related data in a lifecycle-conscious way
-* Kotlin - The main language
+* **Kotlin** - Programming language used for all logic and structure
+* **Coroutines and Flows** - For asynchronous operations and game state management
-* Coroutines and Flows
+* **JSON** - For storing and managing level data
-* JSON files for the data of the levels

 ## Authors ✒️